4yamneBH/Facial-Emotion-Recognition-system/README.md

 ```

 ##  Dataset
-We use the **FER2013** dataset from Kaggle, which consists of 35,000+ grayscale images of faces labeled with 7 emotions.
+The FER2013 dataset is used for training and evaluation.
+It comprises 35,887 grayscale images (48x48 pixels) of human faces, labeled into seven emotion classes.

+🔹 Training Set: 80% of the dataset
+🔹 Validation Set: 20% of the dataset

+Dataset Source: FER2013 on Kaggle

 ### 🔹 Download the Dataset
 Run the following command to download the dataset: